Customer Logins

 A path forward becomes more clear

-While consumer uncertainty and resistance to change relative to full electrification remains, activity under President Trump, as expected, paint a clear expectation for US policy direction in the immediate term.
+Despite consumer uncertainty and resistance to full electrification, Trump's early actions provide clarity on the immediate direction of US policy.
 In our earlier reporting, we noted that automakers and suppliers have been delaying near- and long-term product planning decisions.
-As policy details continue to come into focus, even if details are outstanding, we will begin to see decisions being made.
-We fully expect automakers are ready to act, and many have a clear idea of where they will move their propulsion system design mix.
+As the administration's policies continue to unfold, even if details are outstanding, we will begin to see these companies make decisions.
+We fully expect automakers are poised to act, and many already have a clear idea of where they will move their propulsion system design mix.

 For more analysis and support: